City of Water

 LUSH GREEN PARKS, WATERWAYS & BEAUTIFUL TEMPLES

-The small city of Mishima, just one hour from Tokyo Station on the Tokaido Bullet Train, is an oasis town blessed by Mt Fuji.
+Mishima City, just one hour from Tokyo Station on the Tokaido Bullet Train, is an green oasis town blessed by Mt Fuji.

 Much of the current city has been built on lahar and mud flow from when Mt Fuji erupted more than 2,300 years ago.